Dave Syers: Scunthorpe United

 He signed an initial one-month loan deal with Scunthorpe United on 5 October 2013.
 He was recalled by Doncaster on 3 January 2014.

 In January 2014 he was linked with a return to former club Bradford City, though the club denied the speculation.
 Later that month he signed a permanent two-and-a-half-year contract with Scunthorpe.
 On 22 February 2014, Syers scored the first hat-trick of his career in a 5–1 home victory over Portsmouth.
 Syers was injured in the opening game of the 2014–15 season, and missed the rest of the campaign.
 He later stated that his time injured while with Bradford City was helping him with his latest injury.

 Rochdale

 After being released by Scunthorpe at the start of the month, Syers joined Rochdale on 18 January 2016, on a contract until the end of the season.

 Later career

 His contract with Rochdale was terminated in the summer of 2016, following which he rejoined Guiseley in August 2016.

 He moved to Darlington in October 2016, and was a first-team regular for the next two years.

 Syers left Darlington for Northern Premier League Premier Division club Farsley Celtic in late November 2018.
+He retired in April 2023.